tyleretters/lordsofthepit.com/_pages/formats.md

 ## EC Format Rules

-The following rules below mirror those as written by and posted on [Eternal Central.](https://www.eternalcentral.com/) They have been rehosted here as a community benefit to ensure the ability to reference when needed.
+The following rules mirror those as written by and posted on [Eternal Central.](https://www.eternalcentral.com/) They have been rehosted here as a community benefit to ensure the ability to reference when needed.

 - [Old School 93-94 Rules](#old-school-93-94-rules)
 - [Old School 95 Rules](#old-school-95-rules)